MicrosoftDocs/defender-docs/exposure-management/critical-asset-management.md

 In [Microsoft Security Exposure Management](microsoft-security-exposure-management.md), you can define and manage resources as critical assets.

 - Identifying critical assets helps ensure that the most important assets in your organization are protected against risk of data breaches and operational disruptions.
-This contributes to availability and business continuity.
+Critical asset identification contributes to availability and business continuity.
 - You can also prioritize security investigations, posture recommendations, and remediation steps to focus on critical assets first.

 [!INCLUDE [prerelease](../includes//prerelease.md)]